cmu-db/noisepage/DESIGN.md

 Within Sqltable, we can either use a ordered concurrent map of version number to datatable, or use a vector of datatables (index i of vector corresponds to datatable with version number i) augmented with locks.

 We decided to use a fixed-size vector, where the datatable with version i is stored in the i-th position of the vector.
-We use a MAX_NUM_OF_VERSIONS as the size of the vector, which is the max allowed number of versions for a single datatable.
+We use a MAX_NUM_VERSIONS as the size of the vector, which is the max allowed number of versions for a single datatable.

 We use a fixed-size vector because of low synchronization overhead: there is no need for locking the vector since different versions access different indices.
 Also, we need not make a special case for tables with a single version, because accessing an index in the vector is as fast as reading a pointer.
 Using a vector is thus much faster than a concurrent map.

-One potential issue with fixed-size vector is dealing with datatables with more than MAX_NUM_OF_VERSIONS.
-This should be extremely rare if we set MAX_NUM_OF_VERSIONS, since schema changes generally don't happen too often on a datatable.
+One potential issue with fixed-size vector is dealing with datatables with more than MAX_NUM_VERSIONS.
+This should be extremely rare if we set MAX_NUM_VERSIONS, since schema changes generally don't happen too often on a datatable.
 When we support GC of stale versions, we can implement recycling segments of the vector with stale versions, and adding offset to allow using this vector in a cyclic fashion,

 #### When to perform background migration and GC of old versions?